redisson/redisson/docs/configuration.md

 Config config = new Config();
 config.setTransportMode(TransportMode.EPOLL);
 config.useClusterServers()
+      // use "redis://" for Redis connection
+      // use "valkey://" for Valkey connection
+      // use "valkeys://" for Valkey SSL connection
-       // use "rediss://" for SSL connection
+      // use "rediss://" for Redis SSL connection .addNodeAddress("redis://127.0.0.1:7181");
-      .addNodeAddress("redis://127.0.0.1:7181");

 RedissonClient redisson = Redisson.create(config);